How to Use Excel DSUM Function (4 Appropriate Examples)

 If we cross-check the resultant value with matched entries, the value appears to be the same ($318.28+$303.02+$74.12) $695.42.

-We can also use the DSUM function in VBA Macro codes.
-Following the Macro DSUM function format, we can mimic any previous examples of this article.
+Use the DSUM function in VBA Macro codes.
+Following the Macro DSUM function format, we can mimic any previous article examples.

 Hit ALT+F11 altogether.
-In a moment Microsoft Visual Basic Window opens up.
+Microsoft Visual Basic Window opens up.
 In the Microsoft Visual Window, Select Insert > Choose Module.

 VBA Macro-Excel DSUM Function